'Google Manifesto' firing highlights what you can and can't say at work

 SAN FRANCISCO — The firing of James Damore, the author of the so-called "Google Manifesto," is highlighting the issue of exactly what you can and can't say in the workplace.

-Damore's 10-page document, which was posted on internal message boards at Google, claims to explain why more women aren't in engineering positions, chocking the disparity up to "biological" differences, including generalizations that women don't tend to handle stress well and are more neurotic.
+Damore's 10-page document, which was posted on internal message boards at Google, claims to explain why more women aren't in engineering positions, chalking up the disparity to "biological" differences, including generalizations that women don't tend to handle stress well and are more neurotic.

 Related: Google Manifesto Hits a Nerve in Silicon Valley